-We’re excited for FFA Week and grateful for the education it provides to future farmers and the like.
-But safety is an important component of education, too.
+We’re excited for FFA Week and grateful for the education it provides to future farmers.
+Safety is an important component of education, too.
 We’re here to remind young farmers and those supervising them of these top five safety tips.

 “Future Farmers of America” was founded by a group of young farmers in 1928 to prepare future generations for the challenges of feeding a growing population.

 FFA Week began 20 years later, on the week of George Washington’s birthday to honor his legacy as an agriculturalist and farmer.

 It’s a week dedicated to celebrating not only the planting and harvesting involved in feeding a population, but the science, business and art that’s also behind it.

 But in order to reap the rewards of farm work, everyone must stay as safe as possible.

 Here are five important farm safety tips young workers and those supervising them should always keep in mind.

 1. Determine the right time for a child to drive a tractor.
 Because tractors are a leading cause of death and injury on farms, it’s imperative you adequately prepare your child for handling these large vehicles.

 Can your child reach and operate all of the controls when wearing a seatbelt?
 Can he or she remain completely seated while on a lawn tractor?
 Have they built enough coordination to use hands and feet at the same time – in other words, can they run and dribble a basketball?

 You should be able to answer “yes” to these 12 questions before allowing your child to operate machinery.